Joff Ellen: Biography

 Choir: "Joffa Boy!
 Joffa Boy!
 Please come in."

-He would then greet the audience with "Howdy Doody, boys and girls!", and they would respond "Howdy Doody, Joffa Boy!".
-In addition, he developed a humorous audience greeting which became his catch-cry, "Howdy-doody, boys and girls and mums and dads and bald-headed babies".

-Ellen also played the naughty schoolboy role of "Conkers" in the slapstick series Take That (1957-59) for Crawford Productions, which reputedly could have been Australia's first TV sitcom.
+Ellen would greet the audience with "Howdy Doody, boys and girls!", which would respond "Howdy Doody, Joffa Boy!".
+He expanded the greeting which became his catch-cry, "Howdy-doody, boys and girls and mums and dads and bald-headed babies".
+He also portrayed the naughty schoolboy, "Conkers" in the slapstick series Take That (1957-59) for Crawford Productions, which is reputed to be Australia's first TV sitcom.

-His only known film role was in Nightclub (1952), one of only a handful of films made in Melbourne in that decade, where he appeared with the artist and actor Valma Howell whom he was briefly engaged to.

-He was nationally famous for his appearances with Graham Kennedy on the television show In Melbourne Tonight (IMT) and later The Graham Kennedy Show from 1958 to 1974 employing a variety mix of song-and-dance, comedy sketches and other vaudevillean skills.
-In one of his last comedy bits, after shoving Kennedy a little too hard during horseplay, he quipped, "I'm retired now [so] don't need the money."
+He became nationally famous for appearances with Graham Kennedy on the latter's television shows In Melbourne Tonight (IMT) and later The Graham Kennedy Show spanning from 1958 to 1974 in which he employed a variety of song-and-dance, comedy sketches and other vaudevillian skills.
+In one of his last comedy bits, after shoving Kennedy a little too hard during horseplay, Ellen quipped, "I'm retired now [so] don't need the money."